 You can always meditate on your own, wherever you are.
 There’s no equipment needed, and as long as you can safely close your eyes and be still for a few minutes, you can do it.
 You can even do meditation while walking.

 However, meditating with others – or even getting some guidance and support as you practice more seriously is even better.
 If you’ve never meditated before, you’ll enjoy having a guide who’s experienced and who can help you learn to corral your thoughts and relax.
 Your guide will also help you focus on your breathing while creating a peaceful and safe atmosphere.

-The first time you come to Heart Center in Portland to meditate with Aiden Seraphim, you’ll discover exactly why his clients enjoy making meditation a regular part of their lives.
+The first time you come to Heart Centered Transformational Wellness in Irvine to meditate with Aiden Seraphim, you’ll discover exactly why his clients enjoy making meditation a regular part of their lives.
 You’ll find a warm welcome whether you’ve never meditated before, or you’ve got decades of experience.

-Click or call 978-701-5125 now to find out more about the meditation classes at Heart Center Transformational Acupuncture.
+Click or call 978-701-5125 now to find out more about the meditation classes at Heart Centered Transformational Wellness.